 SMQs do not cover all medical topics or safety issues

-SMQs evolve and undergo further refinement even though they have been tested during development
+SMQs evolve and undergo further refinement in the production phase

 SMQ Modifications and Organisation-Constructed Queries

 If any modifications are made to term content or structure of an SMQ, it can no longer be called an “SMQ” but it should instead be referred to as a “modified MedDRA query based on an SMQ”.
 See Section 5.1 for further details on SMQ modification.